 He marched his army into the Achaemaenid Empire of Persia that governed over Asia Minor, the Arabian Peninsula, the Persian Gulf, Bactria and North-West Frontier.
 To the Greeks of the Ancient World, this was more or less the edge of the known world and Alexander's invasion was more or less synonymous of conquering the world.
-In actual fact, Alexander's empire was only slightly smaller than the Achaemaenid Empire at its height, and exceeded by the Han and Tang dynasties and would also be exceeded in size by other land empires such as the Mongol Empire and the Russian Empire, albeit in terms of territory it was bigger in size than The Roman Empire at its height.
+In actual fact, Alexander's empire was only slightly smaller than the Achaemaenid Empire at its height, and exceeded by the Han and Tang dynasties and would also be exceeded in size by other land empires such as the Mongol Empire and the Russian Empire, albeit in terms of territory it was larger than The Roman Empire at its height.
 His famous campaign began in Egypt and marched alongside the coastal era, taking over cities, winning over allies, sacking and murdering rebels and holdouts and wrecking the Balance of Power on which the Persian Empire was based.
-After Alexander's forces defeated the enormously numerically superior Persian armies and forced King Darius III to flee the battle of Gaugamela, Darius was assassinated by a general who fled with him and Alexander seized control of the empire.
-Alexander never lost a battle, one of the few military leaders of whom this can be said.
+After Alexander's forces defeated the enormously numerically superior Persian armies and forced King Darius III to flee the Battle of Gaugamela, Darius was assassinated by a general who fled with him and Alexander seized control of the empire.
+Alexander never lost a battle, one of the few military leaders of whom this can be said, and was notably willing to absorb tactics and soldiers that impressed him - notably, after Gaugamela, the use of War Elephants.
 Later, Alexander's forces marched into Bactria and India, where Alexander was forced to stop his expansion under the threat of revolt from his army, who were beginning to wonder if he truly would march to the very end of the world, circumstances permitting.
 Alexander married a Bactrian woman named Roxana, who later bore him a son after his death.
 Alexander died on 323 BC after a period of sickness in Babylon.
 It's unclear exactly what killed him.
 Some historians have suggested that he died of alcohol poisoning after a drinking contest with some of his soldiers, others suggest that he was poisoned, and still others believe that he may have caught some form of disease, specifically untreated typhoid fever.
 His empire collapsed shortly afterwards, with his generals dividing up Persia, Egypt, and Macedonia amongst themselves.

-All the surviving sources we have about Alexander's conquests and reign come several centuries after his death and as such there's a lot of inner contradictions and diverging accounts.
+All the surviving sources we have about Alexander's conquests and reign come several centuries after his death and as such there's a lot of internal contradictions and diverging accounts.
 One thing that comes through clearly and which is borne out by archaeological evidence is that the man was a bunch of contradictions piled on top of each other.
-He was intelligent, rational, loved the arts, philosophy and poetry but he was also an alcoholic with Testosterone Poisoning and prone to bouts of brutal violence and sadism.
-He was capable of acts of generosity and kindness to conquered peoples and his subjects but he was also capable of sadistically tying up Batis, the commander of Gaza to a chariot, while the man was still alive and dragging his body around apparently, if we can believe the chronicles, to cosplay as Achilles in The Iliad.
+He was intelligent, rational, loved the arts, philosophy and poetry, but he was also an alcoholic with Testosterone Poisoning and prone to bouts of brutal violence and sadism.
+He was capable of acts of generosity and kindness to conquered peoples and his subjects (notably, when he asked King Porus how he wished to be treated, Porus said, "like a King", and Alexander rewarded him by restoring him as a monarch, beneath only Alexander himself).
+However, he was also capable of sadistically tying up Batis, the commander of Gaza to a chariot, while the man was still alive and dragging his body around apparently - if we can believe the chronicles - to cosplay as Achilles in The Iliad.
 He and his allies claimed to be liberating Persian cities from the tyranny of Darius, only to more or less sack the cities and sell people and inhabitants into slavery.
-As for patron of arts and philosophy, he famously destroyed Persepolis, the center of Persian learning and burnt many of its libraries, which he apparently did feel remorse about later.
+As for patron of arts and philosophy, he famously destroyed Persepolis, the center of Persian learning, and burnt many of its libraries - though it has to be said, the stories go that he did it while drunk out of his mind and was was very remorseful/embarrassed about it later.
 In Iranian chronicles under the Parthian and Sassanian empires, Alexander is remembered and vilified as the man who destroyed their culture and heritage.